juju/docs/src/en/jaas-cli.md

 The output from the above command will show each component of the Kubernetes bundle being deployed to your cloud.
-The `juju status` command will give a more comprehensive overview, showing each application as it steps through deployment, allocation and execution, finally turning applications green when all interrelated components are in place and linked to one another.
+The `juju status` command will give a more comprehensive overview, showing each application as it steps through deployment, allocation and execution.
+Finally, each applications will turn green when all interrelated components are in place and linked to one another.

 Kubernetes is now ready for action!

 ## Destroy a model

-When you've finished with a deployment, the `destroy-model` command will remove it from JAAS and free any resources being used by the cloud.
+When you've finished with a deployment, the `destroy-model` command will remove it from JAAS and free any resources being used by your cloud.

 To remove the model hosting Kubernetes, type the following: